-If you are billing for...
-Then these can be: Supply items for hearing aids, including: Tubing, Wax guards, and Ear hooks.
+If you are billing for Then these can be: Supply items for hearing aids, including: Tubing, Wax guards, and Ear hooks.
 Billed within the warranty period.
 Parts for hearing aids, including: Switches, Controls, Filters, Battery doors, and Volume control covers.
 Billed as replacement parts only, but not within the warranty period.
 Shells ("ear molds" in HCPCS codes) Billed separately at acquisition cost (the insurer doesn't cover disposable shells).

-Hearing aid extra parts, options, circuits, and switches (for example, T- coil and noise reduction switches) Only billed when the manufacturer doesn't include these in the base invoice for the hearing aid.
+If you are billing for Then these can be: Hearing aid extra parts, options, circuits, and switches (for example, T-coil and noise reduction switches) Only billed when the manufacturer doesn't include these in the base invoice for the hearing aid.